 4.3.
 The calibration curve shall not differ by more than 2 per cent from the nominal value of each calibration gas.

 4.4.
-Using the coefficients of the polynomial derived from paragraph 3.2. above, a table of indicated reading against true concentration shall be drawn up in steps of no greater than 1 per cent of full scale.
+Using the coefficients of the polynomial derived from paragraph 3.2., a table of indicated reading against true concentration shall be drawn up in steps of no greater than 1 per cent of full scale.
 This is to be carried out for each analyser range calibrated.
 The table shall also contain other relevant data such as:

 (a) Date of calibration, span and zero potentiometer readings (where applicable);